1. Sustainability TOP

 Deliberative Body Special Safety Promotion Committee

-Secretariat Group CRMO
+Secretariat CRMO

 An Occupational Health and Safety Committee meeting is held once a month at all of Isuzu's business sites, where labor and management discuss issues such as industrial safety, traffic safety, health management, and workplace environment improvements.
 Committee meetings are also held on a departmental basis to smoothly share the discussions held at the Health and Safety Committee meetings.
 For our domestic subcontractors, we have organizations such as the Isuzu Safety and Health Cooperative Association consisting of our affiliates, and strengthen our cooperation by providing guidance on safety, health, fire control and disaster control through monthly corporate diagnoses.
 In globalizing our operations, we also hold regular meetings to share information about occupational incidents that have occurred at our domestic affiliates and provide guidance where necessary.